-Teen found in Kentucky is not missing boy Timmothy Pitzen: FBI
+Person claiming to be missing child was Ohio ex-convict

 “Tim is somewhere safe with people who love him and will care for him,” she wrote in the note, according to reports by ABC7 Chicago.
 “You will never find him.”

-On Wednesday a boy who said his name was Timmothy told police in Newport, Kentucky, that he had been held captive for seven years by two white men he described as “body-builder types,” until he escaped and ran across a bridge from Ohio into Kentucky.

-Reporting by Gina Cherelus in New York and Sharon Bernstein in Sacramento, California; editing by Scott Malone and Leslie Adler
+Reporting by Gina Cherelus in New York and Sharon Bernstein in Sacramento, California; editing by Scott Malone, Leslie Adler and James Dalgleish